aklein4/MonArc/README.md

 ## Overview

 MonArc is a practical method to train energy-based language models (ELMs) using a residual energy framework.
 In this framework, we have an autoregressive language model (LM) that samples candidates for generation, and a residual energy-based model (EBM) that resamples from those candidates to improve accuracy.
-The LM component is trained with the usual cross-entropy loss, while the EBM can use Noise Contrastive Estimation (NCE) or contrastive divergence methods.
+The LM component is trained with the usual cross-entropy loss, while the EBM can use Noise Contrastive Estimation (NCE) or the direct optimization method described below.

 Previous residual energy methods require 'negative' sequences to be sampled from the LM at training time, which is a computational bottleneck due to the non-parallelizable nature of autoregressive sampling.
 MonArc overcomes this limitation by having the residual EBM operate on the token level, rather than the sequence level.
 This means that sampling negatives only requires one parallelizable pass through the LM, greatly improving efficiency.